bahlo/arne.me/content/_index.md

       - Developed a distributed system consisting of Go and Node.js microservices
       - Wrote my thesis about a distributed heterogeneous database layer
 ---

-# Arne Bahlo is a software engineer working as team lead on the database of a serverless log management solution at Axiom.

 I find joy in creating accessible, performant applications, the indie web, fun programming languages (especially Rust) and open source software.